 This model of Chronofighter watches is not as ‘oversize’ as the others; its width span was reduced to 44mm.
-This makes it a bit more restrained that other Graham Chronofighter watches.
-The case was also adjusted to make it more suitable to the classic pilot, and the trigger/crown was remodelled with a knurled crown, and topped off with a mushroom-shaped reset pusher.
+This makes it a bit more restrained than other Graham Chronofighter watches.
+The case was also adjusted to make it more suitable to the classic pilot, and the trigger/crown was remodeled with a knurled crown and topped off with a mushroom-shaped reset pusher.

 Graham Chronofighter Vintage Nose Art Limited Edition Watch

 Graham watches have a reputation for being daring, but the Chronofighter Vintage Nose Art takes it up a notch.
-Nose Art can be linked to the Second World War, when pinups were painted by ground crews on military planes.
-At first, it was created to identify friendly aircrafts from enemies, but it later evolved to folk art.
-It became a symbol of home, and peacetime.
-Graham Chronofighter Vintage Nose Art captures that style, and showcases it on the dial of its vintage military watches.
+Nose Art can be linked to the Second World War when pinups were painted by ground crews on military planes.
+At first, it was created to identify friendly aircraft from enemies, but it later evolved to folk art.
+It became a symbol of home and peacetime.
+Graham Chronofighter Vintage Nose Art captures that style and showcases it on the dial of its vintage military watches.

-The series contains 4 editions; Lilly, Sally, Anna and Nina, as the girls painted on the dials of the watches.
-With the unconventional dial, and the inverted crown, the watches in this series dare to be worn, with a promise of an increased status for those who would dare wear them.
-The dials of the Graham Chronofighter Vintage Nose Art Ltd. are the major attraction.
+The series contains 4 editions; Lilly, Sally, Anna, and Nina, as the girls painted on the dials of the watches.
+With the unconventional dial and the inverted crown, the watches in this series dare to be worn, with a promise of increased status for those who would dare wear them.
+The dials of the Graham Chronofighter Vintage Nose Art Ltd. are a major attraction.
 They are based on the Chronofighter Vintage edition, and they have similar layouts: large ‘12’ numeral that can be spotted from across the room, antique-like hour hands, a 30-minute counter at 6 o’clock, and a day-and-date indicator at 9 o’clock.

 Graham Chronofighter Grand Vintage Watch